Bioinformatics MS

 Pathways to Completion

 As the graphic below indicates, students have defined pathways to earning the MS in Bioinformatics.
 The program starts with required and elective core classes in bioinformatics, and a choice of either Computational Data Science or Neurotechnology and Neurosystems courses over the first three quarter terms.
 In the second year, students have the choice to remain in the quarter term system to take the second choice of either Computational Data Science or Neurotechnology and Neurosystems courses, or transfer into the semester-based system to take classes in the Drug Discovery and Development program offered by the College of Medicine.
 Additional options include concentrations offered by the School and graduate minors across Drexel's academic units.
+Note - concentrations are not eligible for federal financial aid.

 Additional Information